 The items show a gradation in order of difficulty, as indicated by means that vary from low to high scores.
-This is a desirable feature of scales that aim at describing variation in a group of participants.
-In order to test whether it is possible to add these scores, we calculated the Cronbach's alpha reliability for this scale.
+This is a desirable feature of scales which aim to describe variation in a group of participants.
+In order to test whether it is possible to add these scores, the Cronbach's alpha reliability was calculated for this scale.
 This statistic indicates the internal consistency of a group of items.
-Values equal to or greater than .7 suggest that the items, as a group, measure the same dimension.
+Values equal to or greater than 0.7 suggest that the items, as a group, measure the same dimension.
 As this is a statistic based on the overall correlations between the items and the total score, the maximum score of 1.0 is rarely observed.
-The alpha reliability for this grammatical scale was .91, which is very high.
-Such high reliability level is encouraging in a scale of measurement as this one, where items are not rephrasing the same content but do focus on different aspects of grammar.
+The Cronbach's alpha reliability for this grammatical scale was 0.91, which is very high.
+Such a high reliability level is encouraging in a scale of measurement such as this one, where items are not rephrasing the same content, but focus on different aspects of grammar.